 On the economic data front, the advance estimate of GDP will probably show a pick up in economic recovery during the first quarter of the year, helped by continued moves to reopen the economy and an acceleration in the pace of COVID-19 vaccinations.
 The world’s largest economy is seen growing by an annualized 6.5 percent during the January to March period, following a 4.3 percent expansion seen in the previous three-month period.
 Other notable publications include: personal income and outlays; PCE price index; durable goods orders; first-quarter employment cost index; CB consumer confidence; pending home sales; Dallas Fed Manufacturing Index; Case-Shiller home prices; Chicago PMI; the advance estimates of goods trade balance and wholesale inventories; and the final reading of Michigan consumer sentiment.

 Traders also prepare for the busiest week of earnings season, with focus turning to reports from big firms including Apple, Alphabet, Amazon, Microsoft, Facebook, Tesla, Twitter, Alibaba, CME Group, 3M, Caterpillar, Qualcomm, Spotify, Gilead Sciences, Merck & Co, Mastercard, Visa, McDonald’s, Starbucks, General Electric, Ford Motor, Boeing, Exxon Mobil and Chevron.

-Elsewhere in America, important data to follow include Canada monthly GDP and Markit Manufacturing PMI; Mexico first-quarter GDP, unemployment and trade balance; and Brazil jobless rate.
+Elsewhere in America, important data to follow include Canada monthly GDP, retail sales and the final reading of producer prices; Mexico first-quarter GDP, trade balance and economic activity; and Brazil jobless rate and current account.